2023 Prague shootings: Charles University shooting

-At around 14:54 CET, the perpetrator, armed with a pistol, exited the restroom and opened fire inside the building's fourth floor corridors and classrooms.
-He repeatedly entered classroom No. 423, targeting everyone inside.
-Once he moved further away from this classroom, one of the students led remaining survivors to barricade the door.
+At around 14:54 CET, Kozák, armed with a pistol, exited the restroom and opened fire inside the main building's fourth-floor corridors and classrooms.
+He repeatedly entered classroom no. 423, targeting everyone inside.
+Once he moved further away from this classroom, one of the students led the remaining survivors to barricade the door.
 All of the people in this classroom were either killed or suffered life-threatening injuries.
-The perpetrator also entered classroom no. 417 on the same floor and fired upon those present.

-A third-year history student named Tomáš Hercík has been credited with saving lives of several people during the shooting.
+A third-year history student named Tomáš Hercík has been credited with saving the lives of several people during the shooting.
 At 14:59, one of the students present at a lecture taking place on the second floor received a message about the ongoing killing spree, prompting Hercík to head to the fourth floor.
 While passing by the third floor, he noticed people mingling in the corridors, seemingly unaware of the ongoing attack.
 Upon reaching the fourth floor, he immediately heard gunshots and people's cries.
-While avoiding the gunman, Hercík entered numerous classrooms and warned the people inside about the ongoing attack, making sure that they lock the doors, switch off lights, and remain quiet.
-He then retreated to the third floor, where he continued warning attendees in the classrooms.
+While avoiding Kozák, Hercík entered numerous classrooms and warned the people inside about the shooting, making sure that they locked the doors, switched off the lights, and remained quiet.
+He then retreated to the third floor, where he continued warning classrooms.

-Several of the students present in other fourth-floor classrooms fled to the exterior terrace, then climbed onto a ledge on the other side of the building before jumping to a third floor balcony, sustaining injuries from the fall.
+Several of the students present in other fourth-floor classrooms fled to the exterior terrace, then climbed onto a ledge on the other side of the building before jumping to a third-floor balcony, sustaining injuries from the fall.
 Among them was student athlete Klára Holcová, who slipped from the ledge and fell to her death.